pyscript/docs/docs/user-guide/index.md

     <dd>Thanks to a browser technology called
     <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API">web workers</a>
     expensive and blocking computation can run somewhere other than the main application thread that controls the user interface.
-Were such work to be done on the main thread, your browser would appear frozen.
-Web workers ensure expensive and blocking computation happens elsewhere.
+When such work is done on the main thread, the browser appears frozen.
+Web workers ensure expensive blocking computation happens elsewhere.
 Think of workers as independent subprocesses in your web page.</dd>
     <dt><strong>Rich and powerful plugins</strong></dt>
     <dd>